qteatime/kate/docs/source/design/kernel/K0004-processes.rst

 **Buffered messages due to long pairing**:
-  Because the cartridge may start running code that sends messages to the kernel process before pairing is complete, the Kate API code will buffer those messages and send them later, this might cause increased memory usage.
+  Because the cartridge may start running code that sends messages to the kernel process before pairing is complete, the Kate Runtime API code will buffer those messages and send them later, this might cause increased memory usage.

   We mitigate this by placing a heuristic limit on the buffer size, such that